wb14123/blog/jekyll/_posts/2012-12-28-Comparison-Between-Linux-Desktop-Environments.markdown

 * You feel like you can control everything.
 * It is cool.

 I have used openbox for a long time until I have installed Archlinux on a Macbook Pro.
-I can hardly found any performance difference between openbox and Gnome 3.
+I can hardly found any performance difference between openbox and Gnome 3 after that.
 Desktop environment is not the biggest thing about performance.
 Thinking about Chrome, Firefox, Eclipse and so on.
 While you upgrade your RAM for these applications, you can use a more advanced desktop environment at the same time.

 The truth about you can control everything is, you *have to* control them.
 You can configure other environment easily, too.
 Include the shortcuts, autostart programs and so on.
 (Except for Gnome, we will talk about it later).